What is Transformer Aluminum Strip?

 Under the same conductivity requirement, aluminum’s density is only about 30% of copper, helping reduce transformer weight by more than 40%.
 At the same time, material cost is only about 1/3–1/4 of copper, providing a highly competitive overall cost advantage for transformer manufacturers.

-Aluminum Strips for Transformers Chemical Composition
+Transformer Aluminum Strip Chemical Composition

 | Element | Al | Si | Fe | Mg | Zn | Mn | Ti | Cu | V |